glujan/lapka/README.md

 pyenv virtualenv $ENV_NAME $PY36       # create a virtualenv for development pyenv local $PY36/env/$ENV_NAME $PY36  # set both versions as your local Python
                                        # 1st for development, 2nd for Tox
-pip install -r requirements-dev.txt -r requirements.txt
+pip install -r requirements-dev.txt -c constraints.txt
 ```

-Tests, coverage and linter are run using _Tox_.
-Just type `tox` from the
+Tests, coverage, linter and other are run using _Tox_.
+Run all environments by
-project root directory and enjoy results.
+typing `tox` or choose a specific one (with `tox -e NAME`):

+ * `py36` - run unit and integration tests, measure coverage,
+ * `style` - check code and docs style, cyclomatic complexity,
+ * `upgrade` - test if dependencies can be safely upgraded.
+Depends on test
+   unit and integration tests success!

 Similary, I'm using [nvm](https://github.com/creationix/nvm) to manage
 _Node.js_ versions.
 This is how to run JS tests: